weaveworks-experiments/weave-cni/README.md

 ```

 You should then be able to use `cnitool`, or other libCNI
-applications, to give containers as weave interface.
+applications, to give containers a weave interface.

 ## Building the plugin